hbsgithub/deno-azure-openai-proxy/README_en.md

 4. Supports mapper, which allows for custom model mapping rules，also supports directly passing through the model name.
 5. No server required, free online deployment, with a monthly limit of 100,000 requests.
 # Update
+- 23.4.27 Update supports setting the values of resourceName and mapper through environment variables.
 - 23.4.12 Updated support for mapper model mapping rules
 # Deployment Method